Military victories against the odds

 Throughout history, in various wars and conflicts, there have been a number of historic victories won by a smaller force, against a larger foe.
 Conditions and situations for these sorts of military victories against the odds have been numerous.
 Some victories have been pivotal to the conflict they were part of, or provided inspiration for the other forces.
 In many cases, because of the heroic and remarkable nature of the victories, the events have become famous in that culture.
 In many cases, they have lifted morale of the forces, and been remembered many years, if not hundreds of years later, by that culture or historians.

-Situational conditions for military victories against the odds
+Situational conditions

 Sometimes military victories against the odds are achieved because the larger force is caught unexpectedly, where the smaller force has surprised the larger force giving it an advantage.
-In some cases, Corman O'Brien noted in Outnumbered and Outgunned, that complacency is a factor since the larger force is unprepared for a serious battle/threat because of its distinct size advantage.
+In some cases, Cormac O'Brien noted in Outnumbered and Outgunned, that complacency is a factor since the larger force is unprepared for a serious battle/threat because of its distinct size advantage.
 That was the case at Battle of Okehazama in which the larger force was so confident that it had started drinking in the encampment, and the smaller force attacked.